-Investment income totaled $534 in October.
+Investment income totaled $1,452 in October.
 Our equity index funds and ETFs pay dividends quarterly at the end of March, June, September, and December.
 Some funds paid their dividends in the first few days of October.
-As a result, we had only a small amount of investment income last month.
+As a result, we had a larger than normal amount of investment income last month.
 Here’s more on our dividend investments.

-Tradeline sales income totaled $125 in October.
-I have noticed that the tradeline income varies greatly from month to month.
-Some months I’m earning $1,000 or so.
-Other months, the tradeline sales income drops to $0 or $125.
+Tradeline sales income totaled $0 in October.
+Another month without tradeline revenue.
+However, I just got three new sales during October but won’t receive payment for those until November or December.
 I ramped up my tradeline sales in 2020 and discussed it in a bit more detail in my October 2020 monthly post and in my July 2021 monthly post.

-For October, my “deposit income” totaled $23.
-Of this total, $13 of the “deposit income” comes from cash back and incentive bonuses from the Rakuten.com and Mrrebates.com online shopping portals (some of which was earned from you readers signing up through these links).
+For October, my “deposit income” totaled $724.
+Out of this total, $17 came from cash back and incentive bonuses from the Rakuten.com and Mrrebates.com online shopping portals (some of which was earned from you readers signing up through these links).

 If you sign up for Rakuten through this link and make a qualifying $25 purchase through Rakuten, you’ll get a $10 sign up bonus.

-October Youtube income dropped to $0.
-Youtube only pays out when you exceed $100 in accumulated revenue.
-Recently, my Youtube earnings have been just under $100 per month on average, so I only get paid every other month.
+Youtube income was $0 in October.
+Youtube only pays out when you hit $100 in accumulated revenue.
+Recently, my Youtube earnings have been about $50 per month on average, so I only get paid every other month.
 I just checked my channel stats and realized that I crossed $10,000 in lifetime earnings a few months ago.
 Pretty wild!